Study Guide to the Netherlands for Indian Students

 Requirements to Apply in the Netherlands

 Universities in the Netherlands offer numerous degree programs in the English language (especially an MBA in Netherlands is mostly offered in English), which means that course options are almost unlimited for Indian students.
 Currently, more than 2,100 courses are taught entirely in English, ranging from training seminars to Master’s degrees.
-Browse through the database of English-taught study programs and courses in the Netherlands here.
+Applicants can browse through the database of English-taught study programs and courses in the Netherlands.

 To pursue a UG course, you must have passed class 12th, and to get a PG degree, you must have obtained a bachelor's degree in the concerned field.
-The student should have completed 18 years of age before joining a degree program.
+The student should be at least 18 years old before joining a degree program.
 For the province of Groningen, the required academic records might be different.
 So if you are applying to a university in Groningen, check with the institute.
 It is important to remember that even though entry requirements are lower at Dutch universities, the standards are not.
-So you need to think carefully beforehand whether you will be able to cope with the high standard of education through the course of the next few years or not.
+So you need to think carefully beforehand whether you will be able to cope with the high standard of education over the next few years or not.

 The following documents also need to be submitted: